 - LHSS Afghanistan's partnership with the Afghan Social Marketing Organization's (ASMO's) commercial pharmacy network has expanded access to health products in over 100 new markets.
 ASMO trained a network of more than 140 private midwives in Kabul, aimed at reaching primarily women in low-income communities.
-ASMO linked the midwives with private hospitals and pharmacies across Herat, Nangarhar, and Kabul provinces, to facilitate patient referrals. - LHSS Afghanistan support for ASMO's private sector network has resulted in 114,000 couple years of protection through the sales of family planning methods; 35,000 person years of protection from anemia and iron deficiency in pregnant women, nutritional deficiencies among children under five, and infections in newborns; 20,000 people protected from water-borne diseases through disinfection of approximately 45 million liters of water; treatment of more than 140,000 diarrheal episodes through the sale of zinc and oral rehydration salts. - Grants to seven private sector organizations have resulted in half a million people receiving social, and behavior change messages to increase uptake of and access to critical health products and services; 145,000 patients (65% women) received essential health services; 17,000 low-income clients received free or discounted services with the help of integrated financing schemes; 8,500 children under five years of age received nutrition supplementation.
+ASMO linked the midwives with private hospitals and pharmacies across Herat, Nangarhar, and Kabul provinces, to facilitate patient referrals. - LHSS Afghanistan support for ASMO's private sector network has resulted in over 319,000 couple years of protection through the sales of family planning methods; 143,000 person years of protection from anemia and iron deficiency in pregnant women, nutritional deficiencies among children under five, and infections in newborns; disinfection of approximately 130 million liters of water to protect families from water-borne diseases; treatment of more than 499,000 diarrheal episodes through the sale of zinc and oral rehydration salts. - Grants to private sector organizations have resulted in 13.2 million people receiving social and behavior change messages to increase uptake of and access to critical health products and services; 939,000 patients (65% women) received essential health services; 445,000 low-income clients received free or discounted services with the help of integrated financing schemes; over 30,000 children under five years of age received nutrition supplementation. - LHSS Afghanistan adapted the Patient Equity Support Assessment Tool for private sector organizations to efficiently and equitably identify beneficiaries for LHSS-supported integrated financing schemes for indigent populations.
+LHSS collaborated with private sector organizations to co-develop a plan to institutionalize the tool within each grantee's patient welfare program.
+LHSS won the Metrics for Management 2024 Davidson Gwatkin Equity Measurement Prize for innovative adoption of the Equity Tool.